CallaRudolph/react-portfolio/src/README.md

-You will need your own API Key from [GitHub](https://github.com/settings/tokens/new):
+You may need your own API Key from [GitHub](https://github.com/settings/tokens/new):

 * Visit the website, add a Token description, and select scopes (read-only scopes are recommended).
 * Generare token.